 The terrain between Jordan and Circle is famous amongst paleontologists for its fantastic fossil beds.
 Dinosaurs and prehistoric creatures once roamed here.
 In 1904, Tyrannosaurus Rex was discovered near Jordan in the Hell Creek Formation.
 A member of the Montana Dinosaur Trail, the Garfield County Museum has a full-size Triceratops cast from the original fossils excavated just north of Jordan.
 There are several other fossils, including the massive head of the T-Rex.
 The museum also houses homesteading displays, including a homestead cabin and an old blacksmith shop.

-Jordon is just south of the Hell Creek State Park, which is considered Hell Creek Arm of Fort Peck Lake.
+Jordon is just south of the Hell Creek Recreation Area, which is considered Hell Creek Arm of Fort Peck Lake.
 The lake provides facilities for most water sports, as well as, excellent walleye fishing.
 Hell Creek also serves as a launching point for boat camping in the wild and scenic Missouri Breaks.

 Search By Name